38/plumber/README.md

 # What is Plumber

-Plumber is a runtime environment which makes nanoservice feasible, it is a infrastructure based on the concept of "pipe".
+Plumber is a software infrastructure based on pipeline and data flow.
 It provides a runtime environment for pipe based, asynchronized, ultra lightweight micro-service we called servlet and a high-level domain specific language to describe the high-level software architecture.
-The Plumber framework has multiple language bindings, and user should be able to develop each part of their software in the language that fits the task most.
+The Plumber framework has multiple language bindings, and developers are able to develop each part of their software in the language that fits the task most.
 Currently we support C, C++, Javascript and Python, and new language support is coming.

 # Try Plumber

 ## Docker (Linux)

-Thanks to the container techenoloy, you can explorer the Plumber environment without installing any dependencies
+Thanks to the container techenoloy, we can explorer the Plumber environment without installing any dependencies

-- You can also try the file server example with docker and open [http://localhost:8080/](http://localhost:8080/) in browser
+- To try the file server example with docker and open [http://localhost:8080/](http://localhost:8080/) in browser

 ```
 docker run --rm -t -i --network=host haohou/plumber-fileserver-example --port=8080